-The body lay still.
-Kane tapped it with his foot.
+The blood-spattered body lay still.
+Kane tapped it with his toe.
 There was no response.
 Turning his gaze to the body in his arms, he saw it was unresponsive too.

 “Kane, look!” cried Arika, pointing at the clouds.

 Peering up at the thing in the sky, he saw it was starting to dissolve back into the clouds.
-At least that’s one disaster averted, he thought as he watched the black appendages fade to grey.
+At least that’s one disaster averted, he thought as the black appendages faded to grey.
 No Messenger to fly down and vomit over them and suck up their liquefied remains.
-Now we can end this spell once and for all and everything can go back to normal.
+Time for the spell to be ended once and for all; time for everything to go back to normal.

 At his feet, Dylan’s body stirred.
-He opened his eyes and his hands grabbed at the grass.
+His eyes opened and his hands grabbed at the grass.
 Arika crouched beside him.
 He stared at her, blinked a few times, pushed himself up onto one elbow.
 “Arika.
 Am I …?”

 She touched his shoulder.
 “Dylan?
 Is that you?”